CODEkuldeep/Quiz-App/README.md

 # Quiz-App
 # 🧠 Quiz App –

-An interactive and fully responsive Quiz Application built using React.js, created as part of the **CausalFunnel Software Engineer Intern assignment**.
+An interactive and fully responsive Quiz Application built using React.js.
 The app fetches live questions from the Open Trivia API and includes features like a timer, navigation, answer tracking, and a report page.

 ---